 The Golden Compass (1995) by Philip Pullman, a fantasy novel of 11-year-old Lyra, an apparently orphaned and fierce, wild, and intuitive little girl who lives in a theological college and is cared for by the staff there.
 Soon, after hearing her uncle’s presentation to some at the college about the Aurora Borealis and “dust,” she is caught up in an adventure that takes her to the northmost parts of the Earth.
 Not really my kind of story but I like the idea of the daemons that all humans in her world have, an external animal manifestation of their spirits.

 The Dinner (2009/2012) by Herman Koch, transl. from Dutch.
 A dark book about two couples whose sons have been involved in a heinous, gratuitous crime.
 The two couples come together over an expensive, pretentious dinner to talk about what to do.
 The narrator, Paul, is the father of one son, Michel, and quite an anithero, as his his wife, Claire.
 This is a book about scapegoating and how it can be justified by considering other people as “not entirely innocent,” “inhuman,” “subintelligent,” “a piece of trash,” “not civilized like we are.”
+I liked it a lot.

 The Orphan Choir (2013) by Sophie Hannah.
-A very creepy novel about a mother, Louise, harassed by her neighbour’s loud music in the middle of the night, and who then begins to hear a boys’ choir singing; not coincidentally, her 7-year-old son is in a boys’ choir that requires he live away from home except for holidays.
+A very creepy novel about a mother, Louise, harassed by her neighbour’s loud music in the middle of the night, who then begins to hear a boys’ choir singing; not coincidentally, her 7-year-old son is in a boys’ choir that requires he live away from home except for holidays.
 Louise thinks she has found some relief when she is drawn to buy a second home in Swallowfield, an upscale rural housing community an hour or two away.
 Set in Cambridge, England, and outside it.

 The Map and the Territory (2013) by Michel Houellebecq: An amusing, layered postmodern novel about the life of Jed Martin, a contemporary French artist living in Paris, and about his few long- term relationships — his father, his gallerist, his publicist — and his few other involvements, mainly with woman (particularly beautiful Michelin staffer Olga) — and the equally friendless author Michel Houellebecq, to whom he is attracted as a friend.
 The themes of the book are multiple: labour and work (particularly William Morris’s ideas on design and craft, the architecture and organisation of factories and work buildings in general, the dignity and the identity of work); machines (notably cars and boilers); modernity (including celebrity as a concept, air travel and the heterotopias of airports and shopping areas, the ubiquity of information); sex (focus on prostitutes) and death (murder, euthanasia, suicide, funeral rites); and so on.
 I really enjoyed the book and read most of it in a day.

 The Goldfinch (2013) by Donna Tartt.
 Almost 800-page novel, spanning almost 15 years, primarily set in New York City, with significant time in Las Vegas and Amsterdam as well.
 Theo Decker is visiting a museum with his mother, to get out of the rain one morning, when the unthinkable happens, leaving him essentially a traumatised, desperate, guilt-ridden, 13-year-old orphan.
 I can’t describe the plot any better than Theo does, near the end: “And the painting, above his head, was the still point where it all hinged: dreams and signs, past and future, luck and fate.
 There wasn’t a single meaning.
 There were many meanings.
 It was a riddle expanding out and out and out.”
-Extremely well-written, complex, perhaps a little too narrative towards the end but in beautiful way.
+Extremely well-written, complex, perhaps a little too narrative and didactic toward the end but in beautiful way.
 (Interestingly, heterotopias figure largely in this book, too: museums, city parks, airports, even most of Las Vegas … places people pass through.)

 A Town Like Alice (1950) by Nevil Shute.
 A young English woman is among other women and children taken prisoner by the Japanese in Malaysia in WWII, and is forced to walk for six months essentially before settling down to grow rice in a small town for 3 years.
 A few years after her release, she inherits some money from an uncle she didn’t know and decides to use some to give back to the town that allowed the women to stay during the war.
 She also decides, on receiving some new information there, to find a man she met during the war, who was kind to her and the other women.
 At the same time, he is trying to find her.
 The last part of the book takes place in the outback of Australia.
 The story is told by her 70-year-old estate trustee, who loves and admires her.
 The problem with this book is that it’s about 3 moral, conscientious, responsible, hard-working people who act with the best motives in all cases and who get excellent results.
 There is no moral ambiguity at all, which makes it predictable and boring.
 The story is also more told than shown, so that even the dramatic circumstances comes across as rather flat.

 Ripper (2013) by Isabel Allende: I was surprised how below-average a crime novel this was.
 Set in modern day San Francisco, it has an OK plot (though one figures out whodunit long before the end).
 But the characters, their relationships, and the dialogue read like a flailing young adult novel.
 The main characters are 16-year-old Amanda Jackson, the daughter of San Francisco’s deputy homicide chief, and her mother, Indiana, a gullible, curvy blonde holistic healer that every man desires.
-Other characters are an ex-NAVY Seal and his war-damaged Belgian Malinois , a well-born but no-longer-rich jealous playboy, an astrologer, a transvestite waiter, a biddable grandfather who is happy playing his granddaughter’s henchman, several misfit kids from around the world, and … you get the picture.
+Other characters are an ex-NAVY Seal and his war-damaged Belgian Malinois, a well-born but no-longer-rich jealous playboy, an astrologer, a transvestite waiter, a biddable grandfather who is happy playing his granddaughter’s henchman, several misfit kids from around the world, and … you get the picture.
 Still, it could have worked, had the dialogue been less awkward and the plot not strain incredulity so much.

 The Permaculture Handbook: Garden Farming for Town and Country (2012) by Peter Bane: Read for discussion group, meeting over several months.
 I found this book less helpful than many others for learning about and applying permaculture principles and practices.
 Bane is at once didactic (“you should” appears often) and oddly poetic and idealistic at times, once describing the garden as a lover that you take into your body and learn its signs of arousal, and suggesting that suburbanites (and others) embrace shared living, community labour and mealtimes, a farm stand in one’s front yard, and that we ask the neighbors not to spray biocides on their property (as this request is in line with best practices and “not controversial”).
 A few chapters are overtly political: sections on genetically modified crops, Monsanto, Big Pharma, the ethics of meat-eating, etc..
 There is quite a lot of detail on plant propagation and grafting, seed starting and saving, how to plant a tree, and the “garden farming pattern language” (of which there are 68 elements), which still mystifies me.
 I was also very confused by Chapter 11, Soil, which went into the Oxygen-Ethylene Cycle of aerobic and anaerobic plant nutrients in far too much depth.
 The diagrams and photos, almost all black and white, are unappealing.
 On the other hand, the four case studies included are detailed, personal, interesting and offer the only colour photos in the book; setting include the Colorado Rockies, Ontario, Harrisonburg VA, and Bloomington IN (his garden farm).
 His section on animals for the garden farm will be useful to someone considering this, and Chapter 4, Permaculture Principles, is a good overview.
 I particularly felt that the Living with Wildlife and Trees and Shrubs chapters were the most interesting.
 I skimmed the last 4 or 5 chapters, as they seemed to repeat what had already been said.